u1ui/href.attr/README.md

 # attr-href
-ui-href-attribute, href for every element
+ui-href-attribute, turn every element in a link